gregoryc/EmeraldC/README.md

 If one runs the command line preprocessor, with the "--features" flag, the program shows all of its features

-Code:
-A better C
+<h4>A better C</h4>

 C is a fantastic language.
 C compiles insanely fast, is the fastest language there is, is very clear, is native to all systems, and is useful for all purposes.

 Some people, e.g., Bjarne Stroustrup, consider that C is "not good enough", and make languages like C++ or D (or thousands of others)

 This is not necessary.

-There is no reason to use Python instead of C for "simple scripting tasks" Some functions can be used as methods
+There is no reason to use Python instead of C for "simple scripting tasks"

+Some functions can be used as methods

 Makes for an excellent "scripting language" (which is really just native C without things making it slow)